t-mat/Win32PinShortcutToTaskbar/README.md

 ## Use it as a library

 You can use `src/Win32PinShortcutToTaskbar.hpp` as a single header library.
 Do not forget to initialize COM before using it.
-See `src/main.cpp` for actual example.
+See `src/main.cpp` for an actual example.